-Alison Tebbs, Early Years Project Manager at the National Literacy Trust and Level 3 Forest School Leader reflects on the value of outdoor experience in the early years as we move out of lockdown.
+Alison Tebbs, Early Years Project Manager at the National Literacy Trust and Level 3 Forest School Leader reflects on the value of outdoor experience in the early years.

-This year of intermittent lockdowns with little opportunity for children to socialise and with research showing disadvantaged families have had more limited access to outdoor space is concerning.
+Over the past two years of intermittent lockdowns with little opportunity for children to socialise and with research showing disadvantaged families were impacted more by limited access to outdoor space, the way this will have affected children is concerning.

-Children, our youngest and most vulnerable children in particular, have missed out on so much over the past twelve months.
-As lockdown eases, now is the time to get out and about with the children and families you support.
+Children, our youngest and most vulnerable children in particular, have missed out on so much.
+However, as restrictions have been rolled back, now is the time to get out and about with the children and families you support.

 Research from T. Gill showed that outdoor learning boosts confidence, social skills, communication, motivation, physical skills, knowledge and understanding, while research from O’Brien and Murray found an increase in children’s self-esteem, self-confidence, ability to work cooperatively and positive attitude to learning following Forest School experience, an inspirational process that offers children, young people and adults regular opportunities to achieve, and develop confidence and self-esteem through hands-on learning experiences in a woodland environment.